This family in Goa doesn’t bring PoP or clay idols for Ganesh Chaturthi. Surprised?

 The well nearby to the temple.
 Picture Courtesy: Venita Gomes

-The idol is then immersed in the well nearby to the temple and brought out.
-And, would be used next year.
+The idol is then 'dipped' in the well near the temple, and later brought out of the water.
+And, the same idol will be used again next year.

 "This is a very interesting practice followed by our family.
-You will not find people worshiping idol of Ganesh made from wood.
-Ganesh has always been the protector of our family and we often strive to make this celebration a grand one," concludes Vaidya.
+You will not find people worshiping an idol of Ganesh made from wood anywhere in Goa.
+Ganesh has always been the protector of our family and we strive to make this celebration a grand one," concludes Vaidya.

 Ganesh idol made from sandalwood.